tsnellgrove/dark_castle3/doc/to_do.md

 		- perhaps the biscuits say "Nana's" - or better yet, have a sword-and-key emblam on them?
 		- backstory of Nana fondly feeding hedgehog biscuits back when she was at the castle?

-- TBD: text UI updates:
-	- TBD: sort out 'can't drop fist or brass_lantern issue
-	- TBD: change backpack and worn lists to include 'a' and 'an'
-		- IDEA: convert plurals to singulars for this???
-		- IDEA: (given that there is water in the game maybe all singlulars is impossible?)
-		- IDEA: maybe a txt_handling() module with a disp_lst() func that takes care of 1) "x", "x & y", "x, y, & z"; 2) 'a' or 'an'; 3) plurals
-	- TBD: sort out approach to plurals
-		- 1) perhaps this becomes a ViewOnly attribute??? (don't like this - way too many un-used cases of attribute)
-		- 2) possibly ItemPlural class inherits from Item and has method is_plural() which returns True ??
-		- 3) could just have a plural_tuning_lst in the txt_handling() module that checks for known plurals as a one-off?
-			- `Note: the problem with defining plurals in classes is, what if I want to establish plurals for a non-obj (e.g. a path)
-		- Maybe apply 'xxy' prefix on text list if plural??
-	- TBD: drop node 3 (portable_containers in containers) disp?
-		- TBD: can burt know about node 3 items he hasn't 'seen' in this game?
-		- TBD: play through Zork kitchen to test out
-	- TBD: glass_bottle to jug_from_enchanter

 - TBD: misc updates:
 	- TBD: make backpack a true container???